caporalesimone/PDFJoiner/README.md

 # PDF Joiner

 This app merges 2 PDFs.
-First contains odd pages, second contains even pages but from latest to the first.
+First contains odd pages, second contains even pages from latest to the first.

 ## Why this?
 My scanner can scan pages automatically but can't scan front and back in one single action.